mason-stafford/Godot-Enet-VOIP/README.md

 # godot-voip 🎙️🌐
 ![logo](https://raw.githubusercontent.com/casbrugman/godot-voip/master/icon.svg "Logo")

+it's just a simple branch of the original project, change the network platform to enet and solved the growing buffer issue with community help and some weird solution.

 godot-voip is a [Godot Engine](https://godotengine.org/) addon which makes it very easy to setup a real-time voice-chat system in your Godot game.
 This addon also includes a demo project.

 ## Engine Compatibility